Voice & Aspirations Briefs

 This paper outlines the 3 Guiding Principles, which provide educators with a practical model that can be used to guide the development of educational experiences, from the individual classroom to the entire school building.
 If school curriculum, activities, and lessons, professional development, goal setting, and evaluation support each of the Guiding Principles, teachers and students will be more likely to achieve academic, personal, and social success.

 The 8 Conditions That Make a Difference™ help all members of the school community implement and live out the 3 Guiding Principles.
-Based on almost four decades of research, the 8 Conditions are outlined in this paper.
+Based on four decades of research, the 8 Conditions are outlined in this paper.